osquery/osquery/docs/wiki/installation/cli-flags.md

 `--tls_session_timeout=3600`

-Once a socket is created the life time is governed by this flag.
-If this value is set as zero then transport never times out unless the remote end closes the connection or an error occurs.
+Once a socket is created, the lifetime is governed by this flag.
+If this value is set to `0`, then transport never times out unless the remote end closes the connection or an error occurs.

 `--tls_client_cert=`